 Anxiety in Teens and Tweens: Helping Your Kid Through a Stressful Time

-As a parent or guardian, you hope your child never has to worry about facing a major crisis like the COVID-19 pandemic they’re currently living through.
+As a parent or guardian, you hope your child never has to worry about the big stuff in life.
 A little fear of crossing a busy street?
 Sure.
 A healthy caution towards strangers online?
 Definitely.
 But seeing your kid wrestle with bigger fears can be tough.
-There are always things happening in the world that can make them feel anxious — maybe one of their favorite celebrities passes away, they’re worried about climate change, or they’ve heard talk of a potential war with North Korea.
-Maybe the pandemic is scaring them more than you realize.
+There are always things happening in the world that can cause teenage anxiety — maybe one of their favorite celebrities passes away, they’re worried about climate change, or they’ve heard talk of a potential war with North Korea.

-To learn more about how to help your child through a period of high anxiety, Bark spoke with Dr. Paula A. Freedman, a Licensed Clinical Psychologist and Director of Training at Interaction Dynamics.
+To learn more about anxiety in teens, Bark spoke with Dr. Paula A. Freedman, a Licensed Clinical Psychologist and Director of Training at Interaction Dynamics.
 “In a time when everything feels uncertain and unpredictable, it can be helpful to point out the things that are stable and consistent in your child’s life,” she says.
 Even though some parts of your child’s life might be different due to shifting current events, there are still plenty of constants that can help them feel grounded.
 For example, they might not be going to school during a period of social distancing, but your family still has dinner at the same time each day, and you likely ask them to finish the same chores they usually do.

 No matter what specific event is making your child anxious, it can be hard to know exactly what you can do to help.
 Here are some suggestions for how to support them and make them feel more at peace.